Skip to main content

 Common Funds in the Context of Medpay & PIP Subrogation

 The most frequent setting where the Common Fund Doctrine arises in subrogation is Medpay and PIP claims.
-Your insured will have a personal injury claim, go through negotiations and settle the claim with a fund of money to pay the lienholders.
+The insured will have a personal injury claim, go through negotiations and settle the claim with a fund of money to pay the lienholders.

 In this case, the subrogating insurance carrier is the lienholder.
 Common Fund Doctrine requires that the carrier first has their share of the settlement award reduced by their share of the costs of pursing the settlement.
+This is referred to as a pro rata portion.
+For example,

 However, this is another facet of law that differs by state jurisdictions.
 Some states have adopted the doctrine by statute, some by case law, and others have not adopted it at all.
 So if you are subrogating a claim that needs reduced based on the Common Fund Doctrine, first determine what the specific laws of that jurisdiction are.